Reconciling cosmic dipolar tensions with a gigaparsec void: Cosmic Dipoles

-{\it Cosmic dipoles --} In following part, we focus on the CMB dipole and quasar dipole induced by the off-center observation inside a Gpc-scale void.
-The void is modeled by the Lemaitre-Tolman-Bondi (LTB) metric
+In the following part, we focus on the CMB dipole and quasar dipole induced by the off-center observation inside a Gpc-scale void, and explain their observational dipolar tension in the void cosmology scenario.
+The void is modeled by the Lemaitre-Tolman-Bondi (LTB) metric as Eq.~\eqref{eq:LTB_metric} and its void profile follows Eq.~\eqref{eq:void_profile} and the parameter of void profile we consider in this work is $r_V = 3400 \, \mathrm{Mpc}$, $\Delta_r = 0.12 r_V$ and $\delta_V = -0.05$, which is allowed under the BAO and kSZ constraints.